You might have noticed that I’m very focused on making sure that my clients make money. In fact, my strapline is

 helping people to make more money and have more fun

 But how much money?
 How can you tell what you should aim for?
+How do you decide what your success income is?

 And how much money you want your business to create is a fundamental part of your pricing strategy.